lrfinotti/cybr201_book/06-DH_and_ElGamal.md

 Again, as for the Diffie-Hellman key exchange, we need the order of $g$ to be prime, and again, the best possible scenario is when $|g| = (p-1)/2$ and prime.

 Also note that in the encryption process, Bob should use an ephemeral private key $k$, meaning that he should randomly generate a new key for each message.
-This increases security as if somehow Eve know that some message $m$ was encrypted and $(c_1, c_2)$ was the encrypted message, then she can decrypt any other encrypted message.
+This increases security as if somehow Eve knows that some message $m$ was encrypted and $(c_1, c_2)$ was the encrypted message, then she can decrypt any other encrypted message.
 Say that Bob encrypts another message $m'$ using $k$ again, and resulting on the encrypted message $(c_1', c_2')$, then Eve can find the new secret message $m'$ by computing $m \cdot c_2'/c_2$, since:
 ```{math}
 \begin{align*}
   m \cdot \frac{c_2'}{c_2}